antmicro/ros-tracking-nodes-tester-node/README.md

 Copyright (c) 2020-2021 [Antmicro](https://www.antmicro.com)

-*For an example on how to use this repository check* [ros-tracking-policy-examples repository](https://github.com/antmicro/ros-tracking-nodes-policy-examples).
+*For an example on how to use this repository, see* [ros-tracking-policy-examples repository](https://github.com/antmicro/ros-tracking-nodes-policy-examples).

-ROS node, which given annotated frames, tests a detecting/tracking system measures its performance and returns results in a `.csv` file.
+The ROS node, which gives annotated frames, tests a detecting/tracking system measures its performance and returns results in a `.csv` file.
-It also uses `stopwatch` node from [ros-tracking-nodes-stopwatch repository](https://github.com/antmicro/ros-tracking-nodes-stopwatch) to gather additional measurements.
+It also uses the `stopwatch` node from the [ros-tracking-nodes-stopwatch repository](https://github.com/antmicro/ros-tracking-nodes-stopwatch) to gather additional measurements.

 ### Node usage

 The node is created to run one test and dies afterwards.

 * `-v`, `--visualize` - Print frames on screen, optional
-* `-f`, `--fps` - fps of playback, optional - default is wait mode
+* `-f`, `--fps` - FPS of playback, optional - wait mode is default
 * `-i`, `--input` - path to directory containing frames and annotations
 * `-o`, `--output` - path where output should be saved, .csv file extension, optional

-Tested node should subscribe to topic `tracking_tester/frame` and publish to topic `tracking_tester/bbox`.
+The tested node should subscribe to topic `tracking_tester/frame` and publish to topic `tracking_tester/bbox`.

 ### Input format

-There should be an image file of common format (readable by OpenCV) for each frame and one annotation in the input directory.
+There should be an image file of a common format (readable by OpenCV) for each frame and one annotation in the input directory.

 Image names should be in format `number.extension` where `number` is an arbitrary integer (possibly with leading zeros).
-Frames are processed in increasing number order (sorted numerically, not lexicographically).
+Frames are processed in the increasing number order (sorted numerically, not lexicographically).

-The annotation file should be in [ALOV dataset](http://alov300pp.joomlafree.it/dataset-resources.html) format, that is:
+The annotation file should have the [ALOV dataset](http://alov300pp.joomlafree.it/dataset-resources.html) format, that is:

 * there is one line for each frame
 * each line is in form `ord X1 Y1 X2 Y2 X3 Y3 X4 Y4`